aws-samples/eks-workshop/content/container_insights/explore.md

 ---
 #### Validate Installation

-* Once the installation is complete execute the following commands to ensure everything is setup correctly.
+* Once the installation is complete, execute the following commands to ensure everything is setup correctly.

     * Execute the following command